HalfMarathons.Net Home

-California > Salinas Valley Half Marathon
+Salinas Valley Half Marathon

-Soledad, CA • Saturday, August 4, 2012 • Course Map
+Saturday, August 4, 2018 • Soledad, CA • Course Map

-The race starts at 8:00 AM near the grounds of the Soledad Mission, which lies at 36641 Fort Romie Road just south of the town center of Soledad.
+The race starts near the grounds of the Soledad Mission, which lies at 36641 Fort Romie Road just south of the town center of Soledad.
 Founded in late 1791 (and known by its full name Mission Nuestra Senora de la Soledad), the mission was the 13th of 21 Spanish missions established by the Spanish Catholics of the Franciscan Order, which are now some of the most-visited historic structures in the state.

-From there, the course winds first southward, and then westward and northward from Soledad up toward the town of Salinas, taking runners along Fort Romie Road (County Road G17) as well as nearby country roads that lie just in the shadow of the Santa Lucia Mountains to the west.
 Once runners reach the base of the mountains, they turn northward and head along the rolling hills just west of the waters of the Salinas River, passing by green farm fields filled with the crops the region is known for, as well as plenty of vineyards, on their way northward toward the finish line at the Pessagno Winery.

-Though runners can expect plenty of sunshine and warm temperatures, thanks to both the time of year the race is run as well as the valley's low elevation, the town also typically receives ample coastal breezes blowing in from Monterey Bay, which lies just over the Santa Lucia Mountains and about an hour's drive by car.
-Soledad usually sees its warmest, sunniest and driest weather of the year in the late summer, though the morning and afternoon temperatures can be quite different -- it's generally much cooler in the mornings, and can get quite cold at night.
+Though runners can expect plenty of sunshine and warm temperatures, thanks to both the time of year the race is run as well as the valley’s low elevation, the town also typically receives ample coastal breezes blowing in from Monterey Bay, which lies just over the Santa Lucia Mountains and about an hour’s drive by car.

 Race Weather & Climate